k2view-academy/K2View-Academy/articles/AI_fusion/01_overview.md

 ### Quality & Accuracy

-- **Entity-Centric Data Modeling**: Creates unified 360 views of business entities (customers, orders, products) by consolidating data from multiple source systems
+- **Entity-Centric Data Modeling** — creates unified 360 views of business entities (customers, orders, products) by consolidating data from multiple source systems.
-- **Live Data Synchronization**: Maintains current information through continuous synchronization with underlying enterprise systems
+- **Live Data Synchronization** — maintains current information through continuous synchronization with underlying enterprise systems.
-- **Quick Response Times**: Enables conversational AI experiences with immediate data access and retrieval
+- **Quick Response Times** — enables conversational AI experiences with immediate data access and retrieval.
-- **Accurate SQL Generation**: Provides up-to-date data structures to LLMs for building accurate, on-the-fly SQL queries
+- **Accurate SQL Generation** — provides up-to-date data structures to LLMs for building accurate, on-the-fly SQL queries.

 ### Privacy & Security

-- **Entity-Level Access Control**: Ensures LLMs access only data relevant to the current user and specific business entity
+- **Entity-Level Access Control** — ensures LLMs access only data relevant to the current user and specific business entity.
-- **Dynamic Data Masking**: Automatically anonymizes personally identifiable information (PII) and sensitive data before transmission to LLMs
+- **Dynamic Data Masking** — automatically anonymizes personally identifiable information (PII) and sensitive data before transmission to LLMs.
-- **Role-Based Permissions**: Guarantees users and applications view only authorized information based on their access privileges
+- **Role-Based Permissions** — guarantees users and applications view only authorized information based on their access privileges.
-- **Built-in Data Access Partitioning**: Implements comprehensive data segregation at the entity level, by using security profiles.
+- **Built-in Data Access Partitioning** — implements comprehensive data segregation at the entity level, by using security profiles.

 ### Control & Trace

-- **Visual Flow Builder**: Enables editing and debugging of each step in the agent workflow for complete decision transparency
+- **Visual Flow Builder** — enables editing and debugging of each step in the agent workflow for complete decision transparency.
-- **Cost Management**: Provides token consumption tracking and monitoring for precise cost control
+- **Cost Management** — provides token consumption tracking and monitoring for precise cost control.
-- **Comprehensive Auditing**: Ensures every agent interaction and processing step can be audited and traced
+- **Comprehensive Auditing** — ensures every agent interaction and processing step can be audited and traced.
-- **Advanced Observability**: Features dynamic, customized tags, signals and dashboards, including deep-dive capabilities to review and track individual conversation threads
+- **Advanced Observability** — features dynamic, customized tags, signals and dashboards, including deep-dive capabilities to review and track individual conversation threads.

 ### Maintainability

-- **Unified Platform**: Delivers an all-in-one, end-to-end toolset for data retrieval and agent development, eliminating the need to learn multiple platforms or manage separate licenses
+- **Unified Platform** — delivers an all-in-one, end-to-end toolset for data retrieval and agent development, eliminating the need to learn multiple platforms or manage separate licenses.
-- **API Maintenance Elimination**: Provides up-to-date data structures directly to LLMs, removing the need for ongoing API maintenance for tools and agents
+- **API Maintenance Elimination** — provides up-to-date data structures directly to LLMs, removing the need for ongoing API maintenance for tools and agents.
-- **Flexible Model Management**: Enables utilization of various models and versions with per-invocation selection, achieving optimized performance, accuracy, and cost efficiency
+- **Flexible Model Management** — enables utilization of various models and versions with per-invocation selection, achieving optimized performance, accuracy, and cost efficiency.
-- **Integrated Evaluation Platform**: Includes a GenAI evaluation and rating system for building, testing, and executing regression tests, facilitating easy assessment of conversational applications and agents with dynamic, customized dimensions and thresholds
+- **Integrated Evaluation Platform** — includes a GenAI evaluation and rating system for building, testing, and executing regression tests, facilitating easy assessment of conversational applications and agents with dynamic, customized dimensions and thresholds.